-Five free ways to protect your digital identity
+Five free ways to help protect your digital identity

 Your digital identity is more than your name, address and birth date.
 It can include the details of your bank account, your social security number, credit card info, medical history, and other Personally Identifiable Information (PII), including information that you might use to answer the “challenge questions” (first pet, first address, etc.) some websites use to confirm that you are who you say you are.
 Digital identity theft is an attempt to steal (or trick you into giving it up) the information necessary to get access to your accounts and steal money, purchase items under your name, or do mischief.